Exact and Approximate Conformal Inference for Multi-Output Regression: Approximate Conformal Inference for Multi-Output Regression

-While the results in Section \ref{sec:conf-l1} and Section \ref{sec:conf-ell} allow for the construction of exact $p$-values with no additional model refitting (for multiple responses), we still cannot describe exact conformal prediction regions in closed-form.
-It is initially unclear which regions $\mathcal{E}_k$ make up various conformal prediction sets, let alone how we need to combine these regions to get the exact conformal prediction sets.
+While the results in Section \ref{sec:exactCP} allows for the construction of exact $p$-values with no additional model refitting (for multiple responses), we still cannot describe exactly the conformal prediction sets in closed-form.
+Thus, we aim to construct approximations of the conformal prediction set for a given $x_{n+1}$.
+In this section we specifically introduce a union-based approximation for a conformal prediction set generated using the results from Section \ref{sec:exactCP}.
+Additionally, we extend the root-based approximation procedures introduced in \cite{ndiaye2021root} to the multi-output setting.